michal-h21/make4ht/README.md

      convert from MathML code to HTML + CSS or SVG.
 See [the available settings](#mathjaxsettings).

+staticsite

+:    build the document in form suitable for static site generators like [Jekyll](https://jekyllrb.com/).

 # Build files

 `make4ht` supports build files.
 These are `Lua` scripts which can adjust